Repeat Shoplifter Kirsten Hocking Jailed Again for Violating Criminal Behaviour Order

-Kirsten Hocking, 30, of no fixed address, was given a five-year Criminal Behaviour Order (CBO) in July 2020 to help her stop offending.
+Kirsten Hocking, 30, with no fixed address, was slapped with a five-year Criminal Behaviour Order (CBO) in July 2020.
+The order banned her from entering numerous shops and streets around Worthing town centre in a bid to stop her offending spree.

-However, in January 2021, she was sentenced to 26 weeks in prison after pleading guilty to multiple theft charges, which violated her CBO.
+Despite the restrictions, Hocking was sentenced to 26 weeks in jail in January 2021 after pleading guilty to multiple theft charges, a blatant breach of the CBO.

-She was arrested and charged with five counts of shoplifting as well as six counts of violating her Criminal Behaviour Order.
+She was arrested and charged with five counts of shoplifting and six counts of breaking her Criminal Behaviour Order.

-On 20 May, she was found guilty and sentenced to 24 months in prison at Lewes Crown Court.
+On May 20, Lewes Crown Court found Hocking guilty and sentenced her to 24 months in prison.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.